9 Tips on How You Can Use a Text Messaging Platform to Communicate Within an Organization

 Tip #7: Be consistent

-There is nothing worse than not knowing when important information is coming and waiting around for it.
+There is nothing worse than not knowing when vital information is coming and waiting around for it.
 Don’t do this to your employees.
-Text employees at regular times or intervals throughout the day or workweek.
-This way important text messages aren’t missed.
-Of course if you need to send an important text at an irregular time, that’s fine.
+Text employees at regular times or intervals throughout the day or workweek so they’ll know when to pay attention.
+This way, important text messages aren’t missed, and have a high open-rate.
+Of course, if you need to send an important text at an irregular time, that’s fine.

-Scheduling text messages makes your life a lot more simple.
+Scheduling text messages makes your life a lot more straightforward.
 Some text message platforms even offer a calendar of scheduled messages.
-Calendars typically populate when a new text messages is set-up.
+Calendars typically populate when a new text message is set up.
 If you know what text messages need to send, go ahead and plan them out.
 It saves you so much time and headache in the future when things get busier.

 Tip #9: Be sure to update any scheduled messages when updates are made